 There are three types of omega-3 fatty acids:

 - eicosapentaenoic acid (EPA)

 - docosahexaenoic acid (DHA)

-These are all considered “essential” because the body doesn’t produce them.
+These are all considered “essential” because the body doesn’t synthesize them.
 ALA is the plant source (think flax seed, chia, walnuts, soy) while DHA and EPA are found in fish and seafood.
-The body can convert ALA to DHA and EPA but not efficiently.
+The body can technically convert ALA to DHA and EPA, but not efficiently.
 This is why there is so much research around the importance of consuming fish (or an appropriate supplement, if necessary).

 Interestingly, the research shows that fish seems to have some sort of total nutrient package that has positive outcomes on heart health.
 These are benefits that omega-3 supplements can’t seem to replicate.

 - Salmon Kabobs with Tzatziki Sauce (Leanne Ray)